matlab-deep-learning/MATLAB-Deep-Learning-Model-Hub/README.md

 **Tips for selecting a model**

 Pretrained object detectors have different characteristics that matter when choosing a network to apply to your problem.
-The most important characteristics are mean average precisiion (mAP), speed, and size.
+The most important characteristics are mean average precision (mAP), speed, and size.
 Choosing a network is generally a tradeoff between these characteristics.

 **Application Specific Object Detectors**